 Spinal injuries are some of the most serious that a person can suffer.
 The spine is both part of the central nervous system and the literal backbone of the body, so injuries can be painful and debilitating.
-Going through life with a spinal injury can be very expensive, and a good personal injury lawyer can help get you the compensation you need to cover these expenses.

 What Is the Spinal Cord?

 The spinal cord is made up of a bundle of nerves that run from the base of the brain down the middle of your back and ending just above the waist.
 The nerves in the spinal cord relay information from the body directly to the brain.

 The spinal cord is protected by 33 vertebrae, which are ring-shaped bones.
 A spinal injury might be an injury to one of these bones or to the nerves contained within them.
 Either type of injury can be devastating to one’s quality of life.